bricrsa/datalake-on-ADLS/Understanding access control and data lake configurations in ADLS Gen2.md

 -   How these access control mechanisms can be applied to different data lake implementation patterns and the associated design considerations

 The topics covered assume a basic knowledge of storage containers, security groups, RBAC and ACLs.
 To frame the discussion a generic data lake structure of raw, cleansed and curated layers is referenced.
 This is one of many possible approaches but not necessarily the correct structure for your organisation.
 Additionally, the examples use an over simplified representation of folder structures to illustrate the point but is not necessarily a reflection of reality.
-When a path such as
+When a path such

 ```text
 /raw/data_asset